-The Authority's personnel prepare periodic financial information for internal use that meets the needs of management and the Board of Directors.
-However, the Authority does not have internal resources to prepare full-disclosure financial statements required by GAAP for external reporting.
-The Authority is aware of this significant deficiency, and obtains our assistance in the preparation of the Authority's annual financial statements.
+Condition The Authority's personnel prepare periodic financial information for internal use that meets the needs of management and the Board of Commissioners.
+However, the Authority does not prepare financial statements, including accompanying note disclosures, as required by accounting principles generally accepted in the United States of America.
+The entity has elected to have the auditors assist in the preparation of the financial statements and notes.